tdwg/bdq/tg2/_review/docs/tutorial/index.md

 Implicit in our `Use Case`, and we will want to spell this out explicitly (again, iterate), is that, in this **Validated Distribution Authority** `Use Case`, we want to use the results of Tests to find and fix errors in a dataset, thus improving the quality of the dataset for this purpose, that is, our `Use Case` is focused on `Quality Control`.

-The formal mechanism that the Fitness for Use Framework provides to support both `Quality Control` and `Quality Assurance` is the use of `MultiRecord` `Measures`.
+The formal mechanism that the Fitness For Use Framework provides to support both `Quality Control` and `Quality Assurance` is the use of `MultiRecord` `Measures`.
 These `MultiRecord` `Measures`  take as input the output results from `SingleRecord` Tests over multiple records, and combine those results in some way to produce a measure of the quality of the dataset as a whole for some purpose.
 For example, we could have a `MultiRecord` `Measure` that takes the results of the VALIDATION_FOOTPRINTWKT_NOTEMPTY Test for all records in a dataset, and counts the number of records that are NOT_COMPLIANT with that Test, combining this count with the number of records in the dataset gives us a measure of how many records are missing values in the `dwc:footprintWKT` field in that dataset.

 Both `Quality Control` and `Quality Assurance` rely on an examination of the results of `SingleRecord` Tests, but they use those results in different ways.